Haruray/eigen-backend/README.md

 Safiq Faray (syafiqfaray3@gmail.com)

 Information about backend implementation :
-- Using NestJS, Mongoose
+- Using NestJS, Mongoose (MongoDB)
-- MongoDB Atlas free tier as database
 - Regarding the features, see the checkmarks below for what i have and haven't implemented
 - Every API is listed on Swagger (localhost/api) and run /migrate-mocks-to-database to reset current data and migrate mocks to database